Azure/doAzureParallel/docs/80-performance-tuning.md

 }
 ```

-Note: `maxTasksPerNode` property cannot be changed after the cluster has been provision.
+**Note**: `maxTasksPerNode` property cannot be changed after the cluster has been provision.
 The cluster must be tear down and reprovision with the new `maxTasksPerNode` property.

 ### Nested doParallel
 To take advantage of all the cores on each node, you can nest a *foreach* loop using *doParallel* package inside the outer *foreach* loop that uses doAzureParallel.